footworkjs/footwork-documentation/docs/router-outlets.md

 * Outlets can load/display any component.

     !!!
 Tip
-        The display component specified here is simply a normal component, and so you can [register and load them](component-registration.md) just like any other component.
+        The display component specified here is simply a normal component, so you can [register and load them](component-registration.md) just like any other component.

-* An outlet is manipulated/controlled by its parent router.
+* An outlet is manipulated/controlled by its parent router, and is addressed via its string name.

+* Outlets can be changed at any time, but are often altered from within a route controller (ex: a page change).

 * Outlets can be nested deeply inside of components/viewModels/etc.